How to Eat Fried Worms (film): Plot

-11-year-old Billy Forrester has a weak stomach and vomits easily who moves to a new town with his parents, Mitch and Helen, and five-year-old little brother, Woody.
-Billy tells Helen he does not want to go to school because he will be "the new kid".
-She assures Billy that he will make friends and everything will be okay.
+11-year-old Billy Forrester, who has a weak stomach and vomits easily, moves to a new town with his parents, Mitch and Helen, and his five-year-old brother, Woody.
+Billy is concerned about going to school because he will be "the new kid"; his mother assures him that he will make friends and everything will be okay.

 Billy becomes the target of the school bully, Joe Guire, his two "toaders" Plug and Bradley, and the rest of his gang: Benjy, Techno-Mouth, Twitch, and Donny.
 Plug and Bradley steal Billy's lunch box.
 Billy sits behind Erika "Erk" Tansy, an unusually tall girl whom people make fun of.

 At lunch, Billy opens his thermos and pours out a pile of live earthworms.
 Sickened, he almost vomits.
 Joe asks Billy if he eats worms.
 Billy says, "I eat them all the time", then throws a worm at Joe's face.
-A nerd named Adam Simms was sure that Joe was going to punch Billy with "The Death Ring"; it is rumored that whoever Joe punches with the ring dies in the eighth grade.
+A nerd named Adam Simms worries that Joe will punch Billy with "The Death Ring"; it is rumored that whoever Joe punches with the ring dies in the eighth grade.

 Joe, Plug, and Benjy catch up with Billy as he heads home.
-Joe proposes a bet: Billy will eat 10 worms on the coming Saturday without throwing up, or he will have to walk around the school with worms in his pants.
+Joe proposes a bet: Billy has to eat ten worms on the coming Saturday without throwing up, or he will have to walk around the school with worms in his pants.
 Billy accepts, knowing that he cannot back out.

 The next day, Billy is teamed up with Adam.
 While the boys cook the first worm "Le Big Porker" in the park they are chased by a park ranger for using a grill without adult supervision.
 Adam then takes them to his uncle Ed's restaurant, The Brown Toad, and cooks up the second worm in an omelet.
-However, his uncle takes the omelet and gives it to their principal who then eats it.
+However, Ed takes the omelet and serves it to a customer, who then eats it.
 Adam then has to cook the second and third worms again, dubbing the creation "The Greasy Brown Toad Bloater Special" (where he dunks the worms in the fryer and smears liver juice on them).
 When Ed discovers the worms, he kicks the boys out of his restaurant.
 After Billy eats the fourth worm, "The Burning Fireball", and burns his mouth, Twitch and Techno-Mouth quit Joe's team and become his new best friends.
 Billy, Techno-Mouth, Twitch, and Adam then go to a convenience store.
 They find Adam playing Dance Dance Revolution, and one of the boys spills his drink, causing the machine to blow up and they get kicked out.
 At the playground, Billy eats the next three worms, "Magni-Fried", "Barfmallo", and "Peanut Butter and Worm Jam Sandwich".